REWARDING YOUR TEAMS IS IMPORTANT, WHEREVER THEY'RE BASED

-It’s not only important to engage and support your remote employees , it’s also important to show your appreciation towards them too and include them in your recognition schemes.
-Here are five ways you can reward your remote staff so they always feel part of the team.
+Here are five ways you can reward your remote and hybrid employees so they always feel part of the team.

 1. Celebrate their success as part of the team, whatever the distance

 When employees go above and beyond at work, they want to feel some appreciation for it.
-A company-wide email is a nice option (possibly one of the best at the moment!), but its effects can be short-lived.
+A company-wide email is a nice option, but its effects can be short-lived.
 Why not take the opportunity to celebrate by having a team get-together that champions everyone’s successes?

-Employees are more inclined to push for greater success when they feel part of a team where their efforts are recognised and celebrated.
-A celebration is a great way of thanking individuals and the team for their contributions to the business - it’s a win-win, it facilitates human connection, everyone gets to enjoy themselves, feel appreciated and their hard work takes centre stage.
+Your employees are more likely to continue with their efforts and hard work if they feel part of a team where their efforts are recognised and celebrated.
+A celebration is a great way of thanking individuals and the team for their contributions to the business.
+Plus it helps everyone stay connected, tackling one of the drawbacks of working remotely!

-Events don’t have to be huge either (or in the same physical space thankfully) – from a light-hearted team bonding event or an online quiz, to a glitzy company award ceremony with trophies, red carpet – the works.
-All employees, not just those who work remotely, value this type of recognition – and HR agrees.
+Events don’t have to be huge either, you could do anything from a light-hearted team bonding event or an online quiz, to a company award ceremony, which could be done in person or virtual.
+All employees, not just those who work remotely, value this type of recognition!